 Omni-Channel is your new marketing

 As digital research data and stats show us, potential customers use more than just one device during their shopping experience.
-They may research a product on their mobile phone and than buy the same over the laptop.
+They may research a product on their mobile phone and then buy the same over the laptop.
 Or they may purchase it directly using the mobile phone.
 According to DigitasLBi, today consumers use an average of 5 devices during their purchase process while a few years back they would only use between 2 and 3 devices.

 Omni-Channel is your new marketing touch point.
-User and shopping experience should be optimised for each device use.
+User and shopping experience should be optimized for each device use.
 Expect that a potential customer may visit your webshop both through mobile and desktop before making the decision to purchase something so you do need to make sure that he or she is provided with seamless touch points to reduce basket abandonment.

 In today’s competitive online marketplace, both small ecommerce owners and big retailers must adapt fast to meet the online user expectations when buying online.
-Lack of investment in Omni-Channel design and marketing as well as poor user experience across devices will result in loss of revenues and customers.
+Lack of investment in Omni-Channel design and marketing, as well as poor user experience across devices, will result in loss of revenues and customers.

 If you would like to consult with our team of ecommerce digital experts and developers, contact us now.
 We will get you back in no time!